TristanGramsch/TristanGramsch.github.io/_posts/2021-06-04-drugs-are-no-monster.md

 <br> So that we can come with a more intuitive solution

 <br> Treating something with such wonder will attract others.
-People might get curious.
+<br> People might get curious.
-They might want to take a peak at drugs as unproblematic.
+<br> They might want to take a peak at drugs as unproblematic.
-They will understand it better.
+<br> They will understand it better.
-We will understand it better.
+<br> We will understand it better.
 <br> Drugs are not a monster.
-Just chemical structures.
+<br> Just chemical structures.
-Well developed institutions treat drugs as if it was a monster.
+<br> Well developed institutions treat drugs as if it was a monster.
-Shaming drug users.
+<br> Shaming drug users.
-Patronizing people.
+<br> Patronizing people.
-We deserve better.
+<br> We deserve better.
-We deserve more transparency.
+<br> We deserve more transparency.
-Better explanations.
+<br> Better explanations.
-Better data architecture.
+<br> Better data architecture.
-Better repositories.
+<br> Better repositories.
-Clear accessible knowledge to drugs.
+<br> Clear accessible knowledge to drugs.
-What they are.
+<br> What they are.
-What they cause.
+<br> What they cause.
-Why.
+<br> Why.
-It's seems the best way to fight the overdose epidemic.
+<br> It's seems the best way to fight the overdose epidemic.
-To fully know the monster.
+<br> To fully know the monster.

+<br> Let's build narratives that people can understand.
+<br> Trends they can recognize.
+<br> People might see themselves reflected in larger social trends.
+<br> They might have better information to make decisions.
+<br> Have more agency.
+<br> Discern whether or not to believe what their psychiatrist says.
+<br> And whether or not to take the drug they give.
+<br> The drug psychiatrist sometimes force.